SamuelSwartzberg/flashcardifying_text_temp/ling.md

 Transcription is the represention of spoken language in written form.

-### glossing

 ## misc

 A pillow dictionary is a romantic partner that teaches you a foreign langauge.

-### sprachraum

-»⟮A sprachraum⟯« is⟮ a geographical region⟯ ⟮where a common L1 is spoken⟯

-# linguistic typology

-Linguistic typology = language typology
-Linguistic typology is a field of linguistics that studies and classifies languages according to their structural features.

-## morphological typology

-Linguistic typology according to a language's morphological structures and mainly how these languages create words from morphemes is known as morphological typology.
-The main distinction within morphological typology is the spectrum between analytic languages and synthetic languages.
-Analytic languages contain very little inflection, and thus have very few morphemes per word (often close to one morpheme per word)
-Synthetic languages contain a lot of inflection and thus have many morphemes per word.
-Synthetic languages can be subdivided into (among others) agglutinative and fusional languages. fusional languages merge many different inflectional categories into the same morpheme. analytic languages have different morphemes for different inflectional categories and glue those together. highly analytic|chinese, vietnamese highly synthetic|japanese, turkish

-## word order

-Word order is how a language orders the syntacic constituents of a language.
-Word order may be a distinguishing characteristic in linguistic typology.
-Even languages which typically allow large amounts of flexibility in word order (e.g. by marking case) generally have a typical word order, where having a different order is considered marked. (see: Japanese)

-### constituent order

-the constituent order of a clause, namely the relative order of subject, object, and verb, is one way to distinguish word order.
-German has verb-second constituent order in main clauses and verb-final constituent order in subordinate clauses.
-SOV, SVO, etc

-Verb-final language place the verb at the end of a clause.
-Completely verb-final: japanese

-V2 word order is that the verb comes in the second syntactically relevant place of the sentence, and the first can be filled by a variety of different constituents.
-In V2 word order, the first constituent functions as the topic.

-A linguistic universal is a pattern that occurs systematically across (most often all) natural languages.

 # theoretical linguistics